learn-co-curriculum/js-advanced-scope-arrow-functions-readme/README.md

 `greet` method.
 Just as the outer `greet` method's context is `person`, the inner function's context is now also `person`.

 Let's see this same principle as it applies to callbacks.
-Both the following examples use an arrow function as the callback for `map`, but notice the different context:
+Both of the following examples use an arrow function as the callback for `map`, but notice the different context: